drduh/macOS-Security-and-Privacy-Guide/README.md

 An important property of modern browsers is the Same Origin Policy ([SOP](https://en.wikipedia.org/wiki/Same-origin_policy)) which prevents a malicious script on one page from obtaining access to sensitive data on another web page through the Document Object Model ([DOM](https://en.wikipedia.org/wiki/Document_Object_Model)).
 If SOP is compromised, the security of the entire browser is compromised.

 Many browser exploits are based on social engineering as a means of gaining persistence.
-Always be mindful of visiting untrusted sites and especially careful with downloading new software.
+Always be mindful when visiting untrusted sites and especially careful when downloading new software.

 Another important consideration about browser security is extensions.
 This is an issue affecting Firefox and [Chrome](https://courses.csail.mit.edu/6.857/2016/files/24.pdf) alike.
 The use of browser extensions should be limited to only critically necessary ones published by trustworthy developers.